TheOnceAndFutureSmalltalker/street_sign_recognition/README.md

 ## Instructions

 Currently, this repository does not contain all required dependencies, support files, and instructions for actually running the jupyter notebook.
 This to come later.
-All results can be viewed on the html versoin of the notebook, report.html.
+All results can be viewed on the html version of the notebook, report.html.